Ilhasoft/voices-of-youth/docs/users/source/permissions.rst

 Built in group
 --------------
 The VoY system automatically creates the **super admin** group.
-Any user in this group are virtually unlimited and can do anything in the system.
+Any user in this group is virtually unlimited and can do anything in the system.

 Built in template
 -----------------